juanlucasumali/food-facilities-challenge/README.md

 7. **Initialize the Database**

-    Open a new terminal window, activate the environment again:
+    Open a new terminal window, activate the environment again and initialize the database:

     ```bash
     source .venv/bin/activate